 Prairie State College, Illinois Community College District 515, consists of the following communities: Beecher, Chicago Heights, Crete, Flossmoor, Ford Heights, Glenwood, Homewood, Matteson, Monee, Olympia Fields, Park Forest, Richton Park, Sauk Village, South Chicago Heights, Steger, University Park, portions of Country Club Hills, Hazel Crest, Lynwood, Tinley Park and adjacent unincorporated areas of Cook and Will counties.
 To verify your address is in district, call the office of Admissions & Enrollment Services at (708) 709-3514.

 The high schools that feed into Prairie State College include: Beecher, Bloom, Bloom Trail, Crete-Monee, Homewood-Flossmoor, Rich Central, Rich East, Rich South, and Marian Catholic.

-The Board of Trustees adopted the Diversity Statement on November 29, 2005.
-This resolution affirms the College’s efforts to foster an atmosphere on campus where diversity is acknowledged, accepted and encouraged.
+The Board of Trustees adopted the Diversity Statement on November 29, 2005, affirming the College’s efforts to foster an atmosphere on campus where diversity is acknowledged, accepted and encouraged.